+Above: the Burnetts with Jenny on drums and Andy sharing vocals with Joan Stevenson camera zoomed in on Bubs White who promptly broke a string and had to improvise as best he could as no re-takes were allowed.
 As well as appearing at the usual city venues and in Newmarket Memorial Hall the band played on many military bases: Bentwaters, Woodbridge, Lakenheath, Mildenhall, Alconbury and Ruislip.
 They played at Chicksands, the RAF signal intelligence unit in Bedfordshire that was linked to Bletchley Park.

-Tony remembers that they were asked to

-stop playing on a base in July 1964 when it was suddenly announced that American country singer Jim Reeves had died in a plane crash.
+Tony remembers that they were asked to stop playing on a base in July 1964 when it was suddenly announced that American country singer Jim Reeves had died in a plane crash.
 They played no more that evening.
 They also supported the Allisons, a UK pop duo who came second in the Eurovision Song Contest in 1961 with their song Are you sure?
 In 1965 Andy and Jenny left the band and other members, Bubs, Fitz and Ricky became part of the newly-formed Soul Committee.

-Thanks to Jenny Taylor and Tony Middleton

-The Sundowners with Tony Middleton
+Thanks to Jenny Taylor and Tony Middleton The Sundowners with Tony Middleton

+Below: a poster for a Burnetts gig

+The fragile poster below has been folded for nearly 50 years!
-Above: the Sundowners in 1961 with Bubs White, Ricky Wills, Judy Holmes and Tony Middleton Right: Bubs and Tony on a Scottish holiday Below left: Tony Middleton in 1962 Below right: Ricky Wills and Tony Middleton Photos courtesy Tony Middleton

-Tony Middleton first sang in public at the Duke of Argyle with 'Barney' Barnes senior playing the piano.
+Above: the Sundowners in 1961 with Bubs White, Ricky Wills, Judy Holmes and Tony Middleton Right: Bubs and Tony on a Scottish holiday Below left: Tony Middleton in 1962 Below right: Ricky Wills and Tony Middleton Photos courtesy Tony Middleton ony Middleton first sang in public at the Duke of Argyle with 'Barney' Barnes senior playing the piano.
 In 1960 he joined the Vikings, taking over from John Wildeman as front man.
 At that time Ivan Carling was on lead guitar, Ricky Wills on rhythm guitar, Bobby Haylock on bass guitar and Mick Clark on drums.

-Several months later in 1960 or early 1961 the Vikings broke up and the same line-up with a different bass guitar player remembered only as Will (who was in the habit of mostly saying "cheers, man") carried on with the Sundowners name that was chosen by Ivan.
+Several months later in 1960 or early 1961 the Vikings broke up and the same line-up with a different bass guitar player remembered only as Will (who was in the habit of mostly saying "cheers, man") carried on with the Sundowners, a name that was chosen by Ivan.
 Later in 1961, the Chequers broke up and Bubs White, their lead guitarist joined the Sundowners.

 The line-up then became: Anthony 'Bubs' White (lead guitar), Ricky Wills (rhythm guitar), Ivan Carling (bass guitar), Mick Clark (drums) and Tony Middleton as front man and vocals.
-There was also a girl singer, Judy Holmes (now Woodford), for about a year who would sing popular numbers such as Bobby's Girl and as a duet with Tony, Hey Paula.
+There was also a girl singer, Judy Holmes (now Woodford), for about a year who would sing popular numbers such as Bobby's Girl and, as a duet with Tony, Hey Paula.
 Tony says: "The band would do rock & roll numbers and a few instrumentals.
 I would also do Blue Moon".
 The band continued until late 1963 when the Chequers decided to reform.
 Bubs White returned to the Chequers along with Tony Middleton.
 Throughout the Vikings and the Sundowners existence the manager was Brian Read (from the Read family of hairdressers).
-Sadly Brian Read took his own life in 1968.
+Sadly Brian Read

-Above left: this hand-painted poster by Devi Agarwala has been carefully preserved by Tony Middleton for 50 years Top right: a black and silver poster by F & P Piggott Ltd Bottom right: Sundowners manager Brian Read's business card All courtesy Tony Middleton
+Above left: this hand-painted poster by Devi Agarwala has been carefully preserved by Tony Middleton for 50 years Top right: a black and silver poster by F & P Piggott Ltd Bottom right: Sundowners manager Brian Read's business card All courtesy Tony Middleton took his own life in 1968.